gbdev/pandocs/content/Video_Display.md

 # VRAM Sprite Attribute Table (OAM)

-Gameboy video controller can display up to 40 sprites either in 8x8 or in 8x16 pixels.
+Game Boy video controller can display up to 40 sprites either in 8x8 or in 8x16 pixels.
 Because of a limitation of hardware, only ten sprites can be displayed per scan line.
 Sprite patterns have the same format as BG tiles, but they are taken from the Sprite Pattern Table located at